Education in China: Education policy

-As part of CCP general secretary Xi Jinping's 2021 directive on Double Reduction Policy (reducing excessive off-campus tutoring and reducing homework burdens), schools may not assign homework to children to grades one and two, homework is limited to no more than 60 minutes for children in grades three to six, and no more than 90 minutes for middle school children.
+As part of CCP general secretary Xi Jinping's 2021 directive on Double Reduction Policy (reducing excessive off-campus tutoring and reducing homework burdens), schools may not assign homework to children to years one and two, homework is limited to no more than 60 minutes for children in years three to six, and no more than 90 minutes for middle school children.
 In July 2021, China enacted a series of rules designed to shutdown the private tutoring.

 Since September 2021, private schools providing compulsory education can no longer be controlled by foreign entities or individuals.
 Only Chinese nationals may serve on their Boards of Directors.

 In general, China's minority regions have some of the highest per capita government spending on education, among other public goods and services.
 Providing public goods and services in these areas part of a government effort to reduce regional inequalities, reduce the risk of separatism, and stimulate economic development.
 As of at least 2019, Tibet is the region of China with the largest per capita government spending on education.

 Education consistently ranks as the highest category of local government expenditures.

 As MIT Sloan School of Management professor Yasheng Huang, an American, states:

 The Chinese educational system is terrible at producing workers with innovative skills for Chinese economy.
 It produces people who memorize existing facts rather than discovering new facts; who fish for existing solutions rather than coming up with new ones; who execute orders rather than inventing new ways of doing things.
 In other words they do not solve problems for their employers.
+On April 15, 2026, China rolled out a new series of national security textbooks for elementary to high school students, titled National Security Education Readers for Primary and Secondary Students, under the direction of the National Textbook Department.
+The materials emphasize loyalty to the Chinese Communist Party, framing national security in political terms and integrating party ideology into education from an early age.
+Critics have noted that the curriculum prioritizes regime stability over independent thinking, reflecting broader efforts by the CCP to strengthen ideological control within the school system.